huntermotte/hangout-roulette/README.md

 # Hangout Roulette

-A way to simplify the age old of question of "Where should we go to eat?"
+A way to simplify the age old of question of "Where should we go to eat or drink?"

 Try it out here: https://hangoutroulette.herokuapp.com

 ![alt text](hangoutHome.png)

-Functionality for different areas in Raleigh for bars and restaurants coming soon!
+New as of Jan 2018: functionality for finding bars around Fayetteville St and Glenwood South!

 ## The Basics